San Diego Gas & Electric: Later history

 The South Bay Power Plant was built in 1958.
 It changed ownership at least four times over the past five decades, including Duke Energy, The Unified Port of San Diego, and LS Power.
 During its operation, it began burning natural gas instead of fuel oil.
 At one point, it would generate up to 700 megawatts - enough to power 500,000 homes in Southern California.
 In 1988, the Port began fighting to decommission and dismantle the plant so that the 13-acre site on which it was built could be put to better use.
 Eventually, the plant was decommissioned in 2010, but the California Independent System Operator (CAL ISO) had said that two units at the South Bay plant were needed in 2011 to ensure the reliability of the electricity supply, so demolition did not occur until 2012.

+From 2022 through 2024, San Diego Gas & Electric hosted an annual EV Fleet Day at its Century Park Campus to engage fleet owners and operators in the service area.